Omnicom Group: History

 In July 2017, Omnicom announced that Gracia Martore, former President and CEO of TEGNA Inc., had joined its Board as an independent director.
-Her appointment brings the total to 13 directors, 11 of which are independent.
-In February 2018, Ronnie S. Hawkins was appointed to the company's board as an independent director, bringing the total to 14 members, 12 of which are independent.
+Her appointment brought the total to 13 directors, 11 of which were independent.
+In February 2018, Ronnie S. Hawkins was appointed to the company's board as an independent director, bringing the total to 14 members, 12 of which were independent.
 In May 2018, Omnicom Group brought its language strategy agency, maslansky + partners, to Australia.

 In November 2021, Daryl Simm was promoted to president and COO.
-That next month, Florian Adamski was announced as the next CEO of Omnicom Media Group, after previously working as CEO at OMD Worldwide.
+The next month, Florian Adamski was announced as the next CEO of Omnicom Media Group, after previously working as CEO at OMD Worldwide.

+In October 2023, Omnicom acquired E-Commerce company, Flywheel Digital for $835 million.
+Flywheel was previously a subsidiary of U.K.-based Ascential.

+In December 2024, Omnicom Group and Interpublic Group (IPG) announced advanced merger discussions.
+On the New York Stock Exchange, the new firm would keep the Omnicom name and trade as "OMC," with John Wren as chairman and CEO of Omnicom and Phil Angelastro as chief financial officer and executive vice president.
+In June 2025, the FTC approved Omnicom's acquisition of Interpublic for $13.5 billion, however, the agencies had to agree not to prevent political-based ads.
+The merger is set to be complete by the end of November 2025.